 San Telmo vies with nearby La Boca for the title of ‘the barrio that birthed the tango.’

-While the birthright of tango may boil down to a technicality, lively San Telmo remains a focal point of the city’s tango and art scenes.
+While the birthright of tango may be technical, lively San Telmo remains a focal point of the city’s tango and art scenes.

-Buenos Aires’ most historic neighborhood has narrow cobblestone streets lined with resplendent, often crumbling buildings, family-owned bakeries, antiquated hardware stores, and an eclectic mix of bars, cafes and restaurants.
+Buenos Aires’ most historic neighborhood has narrow cobblestone streets lined with a mix of resplendent, often crumbling buildings, family-owned bakeries, antique stores, and an eclectic mix of bars, cafes and restaurants.

 ‘The Republic of San Telmo’ is chaotic, sometimes dirty and at once touristy in parts, but it is the neighborhood that elicits the deepest and most enduring affection for those visitors who get hooked.